 These statistics have been collated from a variety of different sources, which have differing ways of categorising and describing ‘race’ and ethnicity.
 (For example, some sources differentiate between particular black ‘groups’ whilst others do not.
 Some sources may just use the term Asian, others may differentiate between different Asian groups or different religious groups.)
 Where we have used other organisations’ statistics, we have followed the categorisation/names used by them – which means that there may be inconsistencies in terminology within and between pages.

-Several anti-terrorism acts have been enacted in the 21st Century, each raising concerns about the extent to which they have curtailed civil-liberties and impacted disproportionately on BME communities.
+Several anti-terrorism laws have been enacted in the 21st century, each raising concerns about the extent to which they have curtailed civil-liberties and impacted disproportionately on BME and especially Muslim communities.

 S44 of the Terrorism Act 2000